Chile Bolita: Complete Guide to Heat Level, Flavor & Cooking Uses | 50,000-100,000 SHU

 Safety First: Handling These Tiny Firecrackers

-• Wear gloves when handling fresh pods.
+• Wear food-safe gloves when cutting fresh pods.

 Comparing Chile Bolita to Other Chiles